scanabc/testdrive/index.md

 way.
 I just became one of the loony Finns around me with a desire to go a bit further than helping the local community.

-If you know Finnish, [listen in SoundCloud](https://soundcloud.com/user-400350533/rattoradio-haastattelu-ouspg-open-ja-startup-test-drive) what Jani has to say about entrepreneurship.
+Follow Jani on [Twitter](https://twitter.com/janikenttala) or on [Medium](https://medium.com/@janikenttala).
+If you know Finnish, you can [listen](https://soundcloud.com/user-400350533/rattoradio-haastattelu-ouspg-open-ja-startup-test-drive) what Jani has to say about entrepreneurship.

 </div>